scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 After Java 8, Oracle introduced the concept of LTS versions of the JDK.
 These versions will remain supported (by Oracle, and likely by the rest of the ecosystem, including Scala) for longer than the versions in between.
 See <https://www.oracle.com/technetwork/java/eol-135779.html>.

-JDK 8 and 11 are LTS versions.
-The next LTS version will be JDK 17, planned for September 2021.
+JDK 8, 11, and 17 are LTS versions.

 Scala provides experimental support for running the Scala compiler on non-LTS versions of the JDK.
 The current LTS versions are normally tested in our CI matrix and by the Scala community build.
 We may also test non-LTS versions, but any issues found there are considered lower priority, and will not be considered release blockers.
 (Lightbend may be able to offer faster resolution of issues like this under commercial support.)